 - Tertiary: where individual improves

-- Inferior: activates under stress, generally avoided out of self protection
+- Inferior: activates under stress, generally avoided out of self protection.
+Check the ENFP Si Grip.

 Now that we understand the concept behind cognitive function and what exactly they are, let us take a quick look at the ENFP personality before we focus on it’s cognitive functions.